lccxx/libdns/README.md

 # libdns
-a tiny DNS client library for C++, because Alpine don't have netdb.h ...
+a tiny DNS client library use epoll for C++